 Market risk refers to the ability to recruit sufficient participants for the programs.
 Mitigation of market risk is pursued through efforts by Duquesne Light, CSPs, and trade allies to encourage participation by end-use customers.
 Where barriers to information, technical assistance and financial incentives are identified as continuing issues, adjustments to program designs have been and will continue to be considered to improve participation levels.
 Market risk is being mitigated during this process of planning and filing for program approval.
-In particular, Duquesne Light has initiated
+In particular, Duquesne Light has initiated discussions with certain large customers in key market segments to encourage participation in energy efficiency projects to qualify for the proposed programs.

-40 Performance risk is the risk that, due to design or implementation flaws, the program does not deliver expected savings.
+&lt;sup>41 Performance risk is the risk that, due to design or implementation flaws, the program does not deliver expected savings.
 Technology risk is the risk that technologies targeted by a program fail to deliver the savings expected.
 Market risk is the risk that customers, or other key market players (e.g., contractors), choose not to participate in a program.
 Evaluation risk is the risk that independent EM&V will, based on different assumptions, conclude that savings fall short of what the implementers have estimated.